-The Inflammatory Bowel Disease (IBD) Program at Seattle Children’s brings a team of specialists together in one place to give your child and family the most complete care.
-The program combines care from experts in digestive health, immune health, nutrition, surgery and psychology.
+The Inflammatory Bowel Disease (IBD) Center at Seattle Children’s brings a team of specialists together in one place to give your child and family the most complete care.
+The center combines care from experts in digestive health, immune health, nutrition, surgery and psychology.
 You and your child are active partners in making treatment choices.

 Goals of Ulcerative Colitis Treatment

-At the IBD Program, our goals for treating your child’s ulcerative colitis are to:
+At the IBD Center, our goals for treating your child’s ulcerative colitis are to: